margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

-## Just Live ##
+## just live ##
-Just live. <br>
+just live. <br>
-It's all you have got to do. <br>
+it's all you have got to do. <br>
-Truly live. <br>
+truly live. <br>
-Take it all in. <br>
+take it all in. <br>
-Do something new. <br>
+do something new. <br>
-Have a good laugh. <br>
+have a good laugh. <br>
-Dance on the street. <br>
+dance on the street. <br>
-Play some great music. <br>
+play some great music. <br>
-Live. <br>
+live. <br>
-Really live. <br>
+really live. <br>

 <br>

-## I Am One in A Sea ##
+## i am one in a sea ##
-I am a voice in a sea of voices yearning to say something kind.
+i am a voice in a sea of voices yearning to say something kind.

-I am a conscience in a sea of consciences desiring to do the right thing.
+i am a conscience in a sea of consciences desiring to do the right thing.

-I am a body in a sea of bodies learning to be free.
+i am a body in a sea of bodies learning to be free.

-I am a heart in a sea of hearts seeking to love more.
+i am a heart in a sea of hearts seeking to love more.

-I am a set of eyes in a sea of eyes looking to see the good.
+i am a set of eyes in a sea of eyes looking to see the good.

 <br>

 ## Flying Solo - Rough Draft ##
-There's a bird sitting on the fence alone. <br>
+there's a bird sitting on the fence alone. <br>
-She lifts her wings so gracefully. <br>
+<br> she lifts her wings so gracefully. <br>
-How I long to be like this lone bird, peacefully knowing who I am. <br>
+<br> how I long to be like this lone bird, peacefully knowing who I am. <br>

 <br>